-GOP Health Bill Changes Could Kill Protections For People With Preexisting Conditions
+GOP Health Bill Changes Could Kill Protections For Those With Pre-Existing Conditions

 This isn't theoretical.

 Before the Affordable Care Act went into effect, insurance companies routinely found ways to avoid paying for expensive health care.
-Beyond refusing to cover people with existing medical conditions, they sold policies that excluded coverage for some medical care, including maternity care, childbirth and mental health care.
+Beyond refusing to cover people with existing medical conditions, they sold policies that excluded coverage for some medical care, including prenatal care, childbirth and mental health care.

-According to the Century Foundation, nine percent of policies didn't even cover prescription drugs.
+According to the Century Foundation, 9 percent of policies didn't even cover prescription drugs.

-A survey by HealthPocket Inc. shows that, before Obamacare, only 61 percent of health plans included coverage for mental health care, and that coverage was often limited.
+A survey by HealthPocket Inc. shows that before Obamacare, only 61 percent of health plans included coverage for mental health care, and that coverage was often limited.

 People who wanted better coverage could often buy a special plan to add to their basic insurance.
 But insurers know that those who buy add-on insurance do so because they need it, or expect to need it in the future, so such plans are quite expensive.